Full name: Prince Philip, Duke of Edinburgh, (born, Prince Philip of Greece and Denmark)

 Philip was educated at an American school in Paris before moving to schooling in the UK, which culminated with Gorndonstoun in Scotland.
 While at school his sisters were all married to German Princes and moved to be with them.
 His parents marriage had collapsed and his mother, suffering a nervous breakdown had been committed to an asylum in Switzerland while his father moved to the South of France.
 It was during this period Philip described himself as ‘homeless’, having no fixed home and regularly stayed with his maternal uncle, Louis Mountbatten at his home Broadlands in Hampshire.
 In 1937 his sister Cecille along with her husband and two sons died in an air crash in Belgium.
 16-year-old Philip attended the funeral in Darmstadt which was also attended by high ranking Nazi officials.

 After leaving school Philip trained in the Royal Navy at the training college in Dartmouth.
 He spent time during the early part of the Second World War on board the battleship HMS Ramillies in the Indian Ocean and then spent time part of the Mediterranean fleet.
-In 1941 he was commissioned to sub-lieutenant before being promoted to Lieutenant in July 1942, at only 21, one of the youngest first lieutenants in the Royal Navy.
-It was while he was at the Naval training college that he met his future wife, a young Princess Elizabeth who was visiting with her parents.
+Philip was mentioned in dispatches for his the battle of Cape Matapan.
+1941 he was commissioned to sub-lieutenant before being promoted to Lieutenant in July 1942, at only 21, one of the youngest first lieutenants in the Royal Navy.
+It was at the Naval training college that he met his future wife, a young Princess Elizabeth who was visiting with her parents.
 The pair kept in touch and became engaged just after here 21st birthday in April 1947.
 For them to marry, Philip had to renounce his royal titles and became a naturalized British citizen.
 On their wedding day he was made Duke of Edinburgh by the King.

 After their wedding, Philip and Princess Elizabeth settled in Clarence House and had two children in quick succession, Prince Charles and Princess Anne.
 Philip continued his career in the navy and was posted to Malta.
 Owing to the King’s failing health, Philip and Princess Elizabeth represented the Monarch in undertaking a long tour of the Commonwealth.
 It was while in Kenya, on Safari that the news of the King’s death reached the royal couple.
 From here on their lives drastically changed.
 Philip’s role became one of support for his wife and it was difficult for him to accept being second to his wife.

 It has been perceived that he struggled to find a role for himself at first and spent much of time enjoying the privileges but resenting the duty.
 However he came into his own by becoming patron to many charities and organisations.
 Throughout his years of work he became patron to over 800 charities.
 He also founded many organisations, the most notable being The Duke of Edinburgh’s award.
-As of 2019, nearly 500,000 people have taken part in this awards scheme.
+Over 8 million people worldwide have taken part in this scheme.